EMI-Group/evox/docs/source/guide/advanced/3-custom-alg-pro.md

 ## Example

-Here we give an exmaple of implementing the OneMax problem, along with a genetic algorithm that solves this problem.
+Here we give an example of implementing the OneMax problem, along with a genetic algorithm that solves this problem.
 The problem itself is straight forward, the fitness is defined as the sum of every digits in a fixed-length bitstring.
 For example, "100111" gives 4 and "000101" gives 2.